lineCode/shade/readme.md

 a `vec4` representing the colour in RGBA format.

 ### globals
-1. `uTime` - a `float` containing the number of seconds elapsed since the program began execution.
+1. `uTime` - a `float` containing the number of seconds elapsed since the program began execution. sort of.
 2. `uSize` - a `vec2` containing the current dimensions of the viewport.

 ## examples